aviate15/sardines-pipeline/report/technical_report.md

 - It handles Saudi dialect Arabic natively.
 - It produces a similarity score relative to the reference rather than an absolute fluency score, making it naturally calibrated for candidate ranking.

-### 6.4 Signal 3 — Character Error Rate (Weight: 0.30)
+### 6.4 Signal 3, Character Error Rate (Weight: 0.30)

 **Library:** jiwer

 CER measures character-level Levenshtein distance between the normalized candidate and the normalized Whisper reference.
-We use CER rather than WER for the scoring signal because Arabic morphology attaches prefixes and suffixes to roots — a single "wrong word" in WER terms may differ from the correct form by only one or two characters.
+We use CER rather than WER for the scoring signal because Arabic morphology attaches prefixes and suffixes to roots, a single "wrong word" in WER terms may differ from the correct form by only one or two characters.

 ```
 C_i = max(0.0, 1.0 - min(jiwer.cer(ref_norm, cand_i_norm), 1.0))